stenczelt/pkp-lego/matlab-intro.rst

     disp(['The number', num2str(x), 'is odd'])
   end

 This piece of code tests whether the number ``x`` is even or odd, and displays some text depending on that.
-Note how we display strings and numbers together by first converting the number to a string, and then combining the strings into a vector.
+Note how we display strings and numbers together by first converting the number to a string (``num2str(x)``) and then combining the strings into a vector.

 Finally, another useful pair of commands is ``tic`` and ``toc``. ``tic`` resets Matlab's internal stopwatch, while ``toc`` outputs its value.
 Type ``tic`` and ``toc`` a few times to observe how it works.